 This could either include simple b-roll montages of the beautiful places they have visited, or they would talk about historical facts and places or recommend places to visit in a particular country or region.

-Some examples of travel vloggers include:
+Some examples of popular travel vloggers include:

 2. Gardening/nature vlogs